We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 6. Don’t Play the Blame Game

 Mistakes are normal.
 Anyone can make mistakes, regardless of your seniority or level of experience, and your employees are no exception.
 Instead of blaming them for poor work, you should make an effort to understand the issues they are facing.
-That doesn’t mean you should overlook every mistake: tactfully raise the mistake with them, ask them about the context, and help them to make sure they don’t make the same mistake again.
+That doesn’t mean you should overlook every mistake: tactfully raise the mistake with them, ask them about the context, and help them ensure they don’t repeat the same mistake.

 7. Set an Example